ComPWA/ampform/docs/adr.md

 adr/*
 ```

 For new ADRs, please use {download}`adr/template.md` as basis.
-More information
+This template
-on MADR is available at [adr.github.io/madr](https://adr.github.io/madr).
+was inspired by [MADR](https://adr.github.io/madr).
+General information about
-General information about architectural decision records is available at
+architectural decision records is available at
 [adr.github.io](https://adr.github.io).